robstave/Meowcards/cards/rest/rest.md

 ### Front
 What does HATEOAS stand for?

-A) Hypertext As The Engine Of Application State
+- A. Hypertext As The Engine Of Application State
-B) HTTP Authentication Through External OAuth Services
+- B. HTTP Authentication Through External OAuth Services
-C) Hierarchical Access To External Object Application Services
+- C. Hierarchical Access To External Object Application Services
-D) Hyperlink Access To External Online Application Systems
+- D. Hyperlink Access To External Online Application Systems

 ### Back
 **Correct Answer**: A